surister/cratedb-guide/docs/admin/troubleshooting/system-tables.rst

 Diagnostics with System Tables
 ==============================

-CrateDB maintains a set of diagnostic tables in the **sys** schema.
-It currently consists of ten tables that provide an overview of the cluster state.
+CrateDB maintains a set of diagnostic tables in the **sys** schema, which provide insights into the cluster state.

 If something is going wrong, and you initially don't know why, they help you to analyze, identify the problem, and start mitigating it.
 While there is